The Future of Work Initiative

 Citizens with lower levels of education and skill often confront challenges when seeking employment.
 The jobs best suited for their skills may be geographically distant from their homes, and the existing public transportation system may not provide them with an easy way of commuting to those jobs.
 Effective cooperation between governments, regulatory authorities, and transportation networking companies could remove those barriers and make ridesharing systems available to disadvantaged citizens.

-To assess citizen response to a public ridesharing policy, the Center for the Future of Work is currently running field experiments in Pittsburgh and adjacent areas of Allegheny County.
+To assess citizen response to a public ridesharing policy, the Future of Work Initiative is currently running field experiments in Pittsburgh and adjacent areas of Allegheny County.

 Cognitive Tutors Make Gains in Education